-Off-Balance Sheet Obligations
+Off-Balance Sheet Arrangements

-At August 3, 2013, we did not have any off-balance sheet arrangements, as defined in Item 303(a)(4)(ii) of Regulation S-K.
+At July 30, 2016, we did not have any off-balance sheet arrangements.

 Impact of Inflation/Deflation

 We do not believe that inflation has had a material impact on our net sales or operating results for the past three fiscal years.
 However, substantial increases in costs, including the price of raw materials, labor, energy and other inputs used in the production of our merchandise, could have a significant impact on our business and the industry in the future.
 Additionally, while deflation could positively impact our merchandise costs, it could have an adverse effect on our average unit retail price, resulting in lower sales and operating results.